gemi254/ConfigAssist-ESP32-ESP8266/README.md

 # ConfigAssist
 A lightweight library allowing quick configuration for **esp32/esp8266** devices by editing application variables using a **responsive** configuration portal and a json definition dictionary.
-Variables are updated instantly using async get requests and saved automatically on a file in local storage.
+Variables are updated instantly using **async get requests** and saved automatically on a file in local storage.

 <p align="center">
   <img src="docs/config.png">
 </p>

 ## Description
 **ConfigAssist** will help to automate definition of variables used in a typical **esp32/esp8266** application.
 It will automatically generate a web portal with html controls allowing quick editing for variables like  **Wifi ssid**, **Wifi password**, **host_name**.
-Every time
+Every time a variable is changed in the web page, it will automatically updated in ConfigAssist using an async javascript get requests.
+At end the data are saved to the ini file as soon as the user leaves the page.

 Variables descriptions and default values are based on a **text description** in json format, including a `variable name`, a `default value` a `label` and `attributes`.